-Ryan Johnson for receiving the Graduate School's Award for Excellence in Scholarship!
+Ryan Johnson received the Graduate School’s Award for Excellence in Scholarship.

 Jacob Graham is the recipient of Duquesne’s first Distinguished Dissertation Award in the Humanities Division for his work, “The Flourishing Self in Aristotle and the Authentic Self in Heidegger.”
 Jacob defended in March of 2012, his dissertation was directed by Dr. Michael Harrington.